 Organic traffic – which is when customers find you on Google, Bing, DuckDuckGo, or any other search engine – is harder to come by initially, but it should be the bread and butter for most businesses once their site has bedded in.

-The simple bottom line is: if your website has never been optimised, it will benefit from SEO.
+The simple bottom line is: if your website has never been optimised, new business won’t come.

 Think Design is a boutique digital agency based in Manchester.
 If your website is struggling to attract customers, give us a call on (0161) 507 2410 or email email@example.com to discuss your SEO options.